rust-lang/rust/raii.md

 ```

 This method gives the type time to somehow finish what it was doing. **After `drop` is run,
-Rust will recursively try to drop all of the fields of the `self` struct**.
+Rust will recursively try to drop all of the fields of `self`**.
 This is a
 convenience feature so that you don't have to write "destructor boilerplate" to drop
 children.
 If a struct has no special logic for being dropped other than dropping its
 children, then it means `Drop` doesn't need to be implemented at all!

-**There is no way to prevent this behaviour in Rust 1.0**.
+**There is no stable way to prevent this behaviour in Rust 1.0**.

 Note that taking `&mut self` means that even if you *could* suppress recursive Drop,
 Rust will prevent you from e.g. moving fields out of self.
 For most types, this
-is totally fine:
+is totally fine.

-* They own all their data (they don't contain pointers to elsewhere).
-* There's no additional state passed into drop to try to send things.
-* `self` is about to be marked as uninitialized (and therefore inaccessible).

 For instance, a custom implementation of `Box` might write `Drop` like this: